g-gaston/cluster-api/docs/proposals/20240807-in-place-updates.md

 The KCP computes the difference between the current CP machines (plus bootstrap config and infra machine) and their desired state and detects a difference for the machine `spec.version` and for the KubeadmConfig `spec.clusterConfiguration.kubernetesVersion`.
 It then starts calling the external update extensions to see if they can handle these changes.

-First, it makes a request to the `vsphere-vm-memory-update/CanUpdateMachine` endpoint of the first update extension registered, the `vsphere-vm-memory-update` extension:
+First, it makes a request to the `vsphere-vm-memory-update/CanUpdateMachine` endpoint of the one of update extension registered, the `vsphere-vm-memory-update` extension in this case:

 ```json
 {